rclone/rclone/docs/content/bisync.md

 Arbitrary rclone flags may be specified on the
-[bisync command line](/commands/rclone_bisync/), for example `rclone bsync ./testdir/path1/ gdrive:testdir/path2/ --drive-skip-gdocs -v -v --timeout 10s` Note that interactions of various rclone flags with bisync process flow has not been fully tested yet.
+[bisync command line](/commands/rclone_bisync/), for example `rclone bisync ./testdir/path1/ gdrive:testdir/path2/ --drive-skip-gdocs -v -v --timeout 10s` Note that interactions of various rclone flags with bisync process flow has not been fully tested yet.